 9. How will the University use my Next of Kin and emergency contact information?

-We request and store details of next of kin and emergency contact details for students in order to exercise our duty of care (and in the case of Tier 4 students this is a requirement of the visa).
+We request and store details of next of kin and emergency contact details for students in order to exercise our duty of care (and in the case of students with a Student visa, formerly Tier 4 this is a requirement of the visa).
 This information is stored on the relevant University information systems (e.g. Salesforce, Unit-E) in accordance with legislative requirements including the General Data Protection Regulation and Data Protection Act 2018.

 We use these details very rarely.
 It is the University’s usual policy to correspond with students and not next of kin or emergency contacts.
 This means that the University will not usually give information to parents or legal guardians regarding the student’s progress, results or any other personal circumstance unless the student has given specific consent or specific circumstances apply when the University is obliged to contact their named next of kin or emergency contact.